swiftlang/swift-org-website/sswg-survey-2023/index.md

 The survey will open on September 1st and be open for a few weeks.

-The survey is completely anonymous, and personal data is collected through the survey.
+The survey is completely anonymous, and no personal data is collected through the survey.

 <iframe src="https://essentials.applesurveys.com/jfe/form/SV_03wLb59BafoWEo6" height="800px" width="100%" frameBorder="0"></iframe>